Not having a single employee manage your content production

 Let’s say you really strive to answer a question fully and comprehensively and end up with a very long blog article.

 Your blog article might very well be the best answer to that question in the world, but if it’s poorly formatted, nobody is going to read it.

-So how can you fix your content to engage readers?
+So how can you fix your business blog content to engage readers?
+Add the following:

 Clear sections with headers